AiJared/DSA_in_python/README.md

 The <b>Auxiliary Space</b> is <b>O(1)</b>

+<b>ii.
+Deleting at a particular position in Circular Linked List</b>

+You see just as it is possible to insert a node at a particular position in a circular linked list, deleting the same way can also be done.
+Use the steps below to delete a node at a particular position of a circular linked list.

+- Check if the list is empty.
+If it is empty, then there is nothing to delete.
+- If the position is 0, it means deleting the head node.
+In this case, update the next pointer of the last node to point to the second node and update the head.
+- Traverse the list to find the node at the desired position (index - 1)
+- Update the next pointer of the current node to skip the node to be deleted (pointing to the next node of the node to be deleted).
+- Optionally, free the memory allocated to the deleted node.

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.